Bertel Haarder: Political career

 Furthermore, from February 2005 to November 2007 he was minister for Ecclesiastical Affairs and from November 2007 until February 2010 the Minister of Nordic Cooperation in the Cabinet of Anders Fogh Rasmussen III.
 In February 2010 the veteran minister took over as Interior and Health Minister until October 2011.
 He is the longest serving Danish minister.

 In 2021 Haarder announced he would not be standing at the 2022 Danish general election and subsequently lost his seat in the Folketing.

+In 2026, Haarder wrote the foreword to Den usynlige ånd, a book by the leader of Liberal Alliance, Alex Vanopslagh.
+In that, he proposed that Venstre and Liberal Alliance should be merged into one party; however, he later stated that this would likely be impossible.

 Personal life

 Haarder was born 7 September 1944 on Rønshoved højskole, son of Hans Haarder and Agnete Haarder.
 He graduated in political science from Aarhus University in 1970.
 From 1968 to 1973 he worked as a teacher on Askov Højskole.
 From 1971 to 1973 he worked as a teacher at Haderslev State Teacher Training College.
 From 1973 to 1975 he worked as a lecturer at Aalborg Teacher Training College.